improvisec/recursive-ir-tools-release/docs/source/Installation.rst

 To use ual_fetcher and ual_parser, the following must be performed.
 On a Windows 10 (or newer) machine:

 1. Download and extract the `latest <https://updates.recursive.improvisec.com/downloads/latest>`_ package from https://updates.recursive.improvisec.com/downloads.
+   The full version can be downloaded from this `link <https://updates.recursive.improvisec.com/downloads/full/latest>` _ but requires a `validated <https://updates.recursive.improvisec.com/license/register>` _ email address to get the license needed.

 2. Download and install Python 3.12.7 from https://www.python.org/downloads/windows/.